 New members are not expected to take on major responsibilities immediately.
 Members are expected to: share their knowledge and gifts towards the school’s betterment; prepare for, attend and participate as able in meetings; conduct themselves in the spirit of Christian collaboration; respect confidentiality when necessary; and support the Principal as the chief administrator in the school.

 To whom is the PEC accountable?

-The PEC is accountable to the Catholic Independent Schools Vancouver Archdiocese (CISVA).
+The PEC is accountable to the Board of Directors of the Catholic Independent Schools Vancouver Archdiocese (CISVA).
 Parents of St. Jude students delegate responsibility for their children’s Catholic education to CISVA.
 CISVA delegates the PEC to support the Principal and Pastor with the administration of the school.
 Ultimately, this means that the PEC acts on behalf of CISVA and not on behalf of the parents or the students.